CGES: Confidence-Guided Early Stopping for Efficient and Accurate Self-Consistency: Introduction

+We propose a \emph{confidence-based Bayesian framework} for self-consistency.
+Rather than counting answer frequencies, our approach treats each sampled response and its confidence as probabilistic evidence, yielding posterior-style scores over candidate answers.
+This gives CGES two advantages over majority voting: (1) when the correct answer is frequent, CGES often reaches the same decision with fewer samples by stopping once posterior mass concentrates; and (2) when the correct answer is a minority, CGES can still recover it if correct samples have stronger confidence than frequent but uncertain alternatives.
+Figure~\ref{fig:motivating} illustrates both cases with real examples.

+\textbf{We formalize this idea under both an \emph{ideal} calibrated-confidence regime and a \emph{realistic} noisy-confidence regime that reflects practical LLM inference, where confidence estimates may be imperfect and only directionally informative.} \textbf{The realistic analysis shows that CGES remains consistent as long as confidence signals are even weakly informative about the correct answer, and our experiments validate this behavior with practical confidence estimators.}

-To operationalize this framework, we introduce \emph{Confidence-Guided Early Stopping (CGES)}, which integrates Bayesian scoring with an adaptive stopping rule.
-CGES allows for flexible accuracy–efficiency trade-offs by halting once posterior concentration exceeds a threshold or a budget is reached.
-We evaluate CGES across multiple reasoning benchmarks, including AIME24, MATH500~\citep{hendrycks2021measuringa}, GSM8K~\citep{cobbe2021trainingverifierssolvemath}, GPQA~\citep{rein2024gpqa}, and MMLU\_Pro~\citep{wang2024mmlupro}, and compare against self-consistency~\citep{wang2023selfconsistency} and early-stopping self-consistency~\citep{li2024escape}.
-Our experiments show that CGES consistently reduces the number of LLM calls by large margins while maintaining or even improving accuracy.
-These results highlight the benefits of incorporating calibrated confidence into test-time scaling, moving beyond frequency-based heuristics toward principled Bayesian aggregation.
-In summary, our contributions are as follows: \begin{itemize} \item We propose a Bayesian framework that incorporates confidence estimates into self-consistency, enabling more accurate and theoretically grounded aggregation beyond majority voting. \item We design \emph{Confidence-Guided Early Stopping (CGES)}, which adaptively halts sampling to trade off accuracy and efficiency. \item We establish theoretical guarantees of correctness under ideal conditions where confidence scores are perfectly calibrated to the true probabilities of correctness, and extend the analysis to the realistic setting with noisy confidence estimates. \item We empirically validate CGES across five reasoning benchmarks, showing substantial efficiency improvements while maintaining or improving accuracy. \end{itemize}
+To operationalize this framework, we introduce \emph{Confidence-Guided Early Stopping (CGES)}, which combines Bayesian scoring with adaptive stopping.
+CGES trades off accuracy and efficiency by stopping once posterior concentration exceeds a threshold or the budget is reached.
+We evaluate CGES on AIME24, MATH500~\citep{hendrycks2021measuringa}, GSM8K~\citep{cobbe2021trainingverifierssolvemath}, GPQA~\citep{rein2024gpqa}, and MMLU\_Pro~\citep{wang2024mmlupro}, comparing against self-consistency~\citep{wang2023selfconsistency} and early-stopping self-consistency~\citep{li2024escape}.
+CGES consistently reduces LLM calls by large margins while maintaining or improving accuracy, showing the value of calibrated confidence for test-time scaling and principled Bayesian aggregation.
+Our implementation is publicly available.\footnote{\url{https://github.com/EhsanAghazadeh/cges}}

+Unlike prior self-consistency methods that separate \textbf{aggregation} (e.g., majority vote) from \textbf{stopping} (e.g., agreement-based heuristics), our approach casts both within a single probabilistic framework.
+We treat sampled responses together with their confidence scores as evidence for posterior inference over candidate answers, and use posterior concentration to drive adaptive stopping.
+This yields a unified view of test-time scaling in which confidence is not merely an auxiliary signal, but a mechanism for both more principled aggregation and more efficient inference.